Controlling Food Cravings

 Controlling food cravings requires that you eliminate all the high glycemic foods on our high glycemic food list.

-The reason is that food cravings are signs of high blood sugar.
+The reason is that these are signs of high blood sugar.

 High glycemic foods raise your blood sugar!
-Work on controlling food cravings one day at a time by removing the temptation from your home and avoiding the high glycemic foods everywhere else.
-It's a process that takes time but the rewards are so worth it in losing fat, increasing your energy and improving your overall health.
+It's best to remove the food temptations from your home and avoid the high glycemic foods everywhere else.
+It's a process that takes determination and commitment to your new life but the rewards are so worth it in losing fat, increasing your energy and improving your overall health.

 They taste good and seem to fill a need in the short term but within a couple of hours you are hungry again.
 Sometimes you are ravenously hungry.
 In fact, high glycemic foods set you up to crave MORE high glycemic foods.
 Controlling food cravings starts with removing the high glycemic foods from your daily eating plan.